AryanKulkarni11042005/BSA/README.md

 3. Use the measurement interface to select the shoulder, waist, and hip lines.
 4. View the calculated body shape analysis results.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.